gracelovesyah/mast90138notes/_sources/basics.md

 ## Names and defs

-The abbreviations and symbols you mentioned are commonly associated with statistical methodologies like Principal Component Analysis (PCA) and Principal Component Regression (PCR).
-Let's break down the meanings:
+The following abbreviations and symbols are commonly associated with statistical methodologies like Principal Component Analysis (PCA) and Principal Component Regression (PCR).

 ### **PCA (Principal Component Analysis):**
    PCA is a dimensionality reduction technique that's often used to reduce the number of variables in a dataset while retaining most of the original variability.
 It does this by projecting the original data into a new coordinate system defined by the principal components.